UPCOMING EVENTS

 The Swiss Stammtisch is a regular event where Swiss people in and around Edinburgh together informally for a drink and discussions on topics that are of interest, including living abroad, politics and culture.

-The Stammtisch currently takes place every first Wednesday of the month at Le Di-Vin Wine Bar, Covid-19 restrictions allowing (otherwise online on Zoom).
+The Stammtisch currently takes place every first Wednesday of the month at Le Di-Vin Wine Bar.
 For the latest information on the Stammtisch, please visit our Facebook page.

 All are invited to attend, you don't have to be a member of the Swiss Club Edinburgh to join the Stammtisch.